-Eleven 5G New Radios (NR)* will form the 5G testbed:
+Eleven 5G New Radios (NR) formed the 5G testbed:

-The model of the radios is Airspeed 1900 and they will operate using (3.8-4 GHz) radio frequency.
+The model of the radios was Airspeed 1900, operating using 3.8-4 GHz radio frequency.

-Fibre optic cable will link the 5G testbeds at the port and Gravity.
+Fibre optic cable linked the 5G testbeds at the port and Gravity.

-A 5G Internet of Things (IoT) router is being built to bridge data from sensors and location tracking equipment with Mobile Edge Computing (MEC), delivering real-time transmission over the 5G radio network.
+A 5G Internet of Things (IoT) router bridged data from sensors and location tracking equipment with Mobile Edge Computing (MEC), delivering real-time transmission over the 5G radio network.

-All technological components used in the 5G Logistics research project that are already available on the market meet UK safety standards.
-Technologies being developed or trialled through this project are being created to meet UK safety standards and will be tested to those standards ahead of becoming commercially available.
+All technological components used in the 5G Logistics project that were already on the market met UK safety standards.
+Technologies developed or trialled through this project were created to meet UK safety standards and will be tested to those standards ahead of becoming commercially available.